 In an effort to find an economic means of purifying salt water, a joint U.S.-Japanese military command is set up on an isolated Japanese island where an unusual salt water lake is situated....
 See full summary »

 A group of pleasure-seeking young people are stranded on a mysterious island when their boat crashes.
-One by one they succumb to the lure of the deadly music.
+One by one they succumb to the lure of the deadly mushrooms.
 Written by

 Steve Hill <firstname.lastname@example.org>